tomibudis/simple-todo-list/README.md

-# PWA Boilerplate
+# Next Typescript Boilerplate

-This is the Next.js application for PWA Frontend Template
+This is the Next.js application for Web Frontend Template

 ### Lighthouse